BridgesLab/PrecisionNutrition/Meta Analysis/LDL-Changes.md

 filename <- 'LDL Study Summary.xlsx' #make this a separate line, you can use any variable you want

 #this loads whatever the file is into a dataframe called exp.data if it exists
+#make a new variable called break.groups, make it so c is the break.groups so that is the code

 exp.data <- read_excel(filename)
 eval.data <- exp.data %>%
   filter(Use=='x') %>%